Pricing

 Arrive

 Roll your bike to a bike rack and use the tether to secure your bike to the rack.
-ALWAYS lock the bike with the cable to a Bike Stockton rack, an appropriate public bike parking place.
+ALWAYS lock the bike with the cable to a Bike Stockton rack.
 Then, submit a photo to end your ride.

 Watch this video to learn how to ride with Bike Stockton!